BitSeal

 3. Generation record

 The current Authority key was generated under the ceremony procedure published in our Rotation Policy.
 The facts below are the contemporaneous record of that generation event.
-Any relying party can recompute the public-key fingerprint in Section 2 from the same PEM using the steps in Section 6, a mismatch between what this page claims and what the well-known endpoint serves is the strongest signal that something is wrong.
+A second, retired record follows below for the original Authority key (in service 2026-04-19 through 2026-05-29), which is preserved here in full so any seal issued under it remains independently auditable.
+Any relying party can recompute the current public-key fingerprint in Section 2 from the same PEM using the steps in Section 6, a mismatch between what this page claims and what the well-known endpoint serves is the strongest signal that something is wrong.

 Generated at (UTC)